slwu89/RACD/tiny-racd/intervention-simulation/README.md

 The radius for spatial targeting is 500m.
 There are about 4 people per house, and about 100 hourses per EA.
 Standardize the bounding box to 2km.
 The consecutive lag for IRS is 60 days.

+We will use 100 day burn-in period, and begin simulation after that, for 1 year of intervention, and 1 year of evaluation.